 Nice!
 Bit of a warm-up ahead of Moondance on Saturday 16th June?

 You just got back from London, what shows did you perform at?

-Yeah, I’ve had a couple, Jungle Mania, Shelley’s reunion, and a boatload of great radio shows,.
-This is basically the pre-tour tour if that makes sense.
+Yeah, I’ve had a couple; Jungle Mania, Shelley’s reunion, and a boatload of great radio shows, so this is basically the pre-tour tour if that makes sense.
 It’s a press tour.
 This is just to let everyone know I’m back and then in June I’ll be back for a month for more shows and a lot of writing sessions, then the real touring starts end of this year -next year is going to be big!

 So how long were you in London for?